zebbecker/feds-benchmarking/README.md

             - VEDA Dashboard View: https://www.earthdata.nasa.gov/dashboard/data-catalog/fire

 - `collection`:
-    - If using a predefined api dataset, choose a corresponding collection, otherwise choose `none` if using a custom local input
+    - If using a predefined api dataset, choose a corresponding collection.
+Otherwise, input the full filepath to a FEDS Allfires parquet file on your filesystem to use a custom local input.
-    - Implemented:
+    - Implemented for api access:
         - Corresponding title: `"firenrt"`
             - `"public.eis_fire_lf_perimeter_archive"`: Perimeter of cumulative fire-area, from fires over 5 km^2 in the Western United States.
 Every fire perimeter from 2018-2021.
             - `'public.eis_fire_lf_perimeter_nrt'`: Perimeter of cumulative fire-area, from fires over 5 km^2.
 Every fire perimeter from current year to date.